Logo Futurismo

 David Rodrigues | Walking around Antonio Borges park

-This historical garden in Ponta Delgada created in 1858 displays plants from all around the world.
-The highlights are the centennial gigantic trees with roots higher than yourself, the stone caves scattered around the park, and the lookout towers.
+This historic garden, created in 1858, in Ponta Delgada showcases plants from around the world.
+The highlights include the centennial gigantic trees with roots that reach higher than you, the stone caves scattered throughout the park, and the lookout towers.
+The garden was private until 1950, and it is now open to the public at no charge.
+There are ducks at the ponds, and even a little café serving delicious meals.

 Complementary Information